 Many of Brisbane's inner-city cinemas closed between 1965 and 2001.
 First to go was the Tivoli Roofgarden in 1965, then the Wintergarden in 1973, Odeon in 1976, Regent in 1978, Paris in 1980, George in 1991, then Albert and Forum Cinemas in 2001.

-Click here for the history of these cinemas.
+Click here for the background to these Brisbane cinemas.

 Click here for Event Cinema (at Garden City)